-Integrating Kubecost with an existing Prometheus installation can be nuanced.
-We recommend first installing Kubecost with a bundled Prometheus (instructions) as a dry run before integrating with an external Prometheus deployment.
-We also recommend getting in touch (email@example.com) for assistance.
+When integrating Kubecost with an existing Prometheus, we recommend first installing Kubecost with a bundled Prometheus (instructions) as a dry run before integrating with an external Prometheus deployment.
+You can get in touch (email@example.com) or via our Slack community for assistance.

-Note: integrating with an existing Prometheus is only supported under Kubecost paid plans.
+Note: integrating with an existing Prometheus is only officially supported under Kubecost paid plans.

-prometheus.fqdnto match your local Prometheus with this format ` http://
+prometheus.fqdnto match your local Prometheus service address with this format ` http://

 Pass this updated file to the Kubecost helm install command with